-It takes the longest time to learn to read because it shows the most information.
+Learning to read standard music notes takes the longest time because it shows the most information.
 We can pick up a sheet music written in standard notation hundreds of years ago and know how to play it.
 Melody, harmony, rhythm, articulation and expression are all clearly notated.
 So, this kind of notation is the most powerful, but also the most complicated.
 You can learn what you need of this type of notation as you go.

 On the bright side, if you learn to write music notes on the staff, you will be able to communicate with other players.
 You can hand your music to someone else who reads music and they will be able to play it on their instrument.

 Should I learn notes at the same time as I learn my instrument?

 Get off to a faster start by focusing on playing